DrUkachi/streaming-ecom-analytics/README.md

    *    Airflow ensures that batch processing in Snowflake only  happens after the corresponding data segment has been successfully streamed, maintaining data consistency for the batch layer.
 (Note: Airflow does not directly orchestrate the continuous Flink stream processing or the Snowflake Sink connectors, which operate based on data availability in Kafka).

-Okay, here's the template filled out based on the details you provided about your project:

 ### Technologies Used

 * **Cloud Provider:** **Confluent Cloud** Note: Confluent Cloud is a managed cloud service that runs on underlying providers.
 I opted to use AWS for this.